Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 From Ohtu-neural-networks/nn/, copy `train`, `test`, and `pred` into keras-retinanet/.

 Modify `pred` so that it finds the csv files.
 Alternatively, from Ohtu-neural-networks/csv/, copy `class_mapping_multi.csv` and `test_annotation_multi.csv` into keras-retinanet/.
+You should also modify those three scripts with your own paths to files according to your ukko2 acount.

 ### Training for the first time